nishkalkaranth/iecse-swacch-bharat/180932068-Aayush-Thakur.md

 1. Swachh Bharat (*Rural*)
 2. Swachh Bharat (*Urban*)
 ### What has it done so far?
 India has seen a construction of 86 million toilets since 2014 and the number of people defecating openly has reduced from **550 million** to a fewer than **1 million** as of 2018.
-Celebrities handpicked my the Prime Minister himself
+Celebrities handpicked by the Prime Minister himself, have been promoting this campaign to create more awareness amongst the general population.
+It also has provided employment to thousands of Indians and has shown amazing progress in the past years.
+### How can we be a part of Swachh Bharat